Centennial, Colorado: History

 The City of Centennial was incorporated on February 7, 2001, from portions of unincorporated Arapahoe County, including the former Castlewood and Southglenn census-designated places (CDPs).
 The citizens of the area had voted to incorporate on September 12, 2000, choosing Centennial as the official name during the vote.
 The name reflects Colorado's admission to the Union as the 38th state in 1876, the centennial year of the United States Declaration of Independence.
 The state of Colorado is nicknamed the "Centennial State".

 Incorporation was approved by 77% of the voters, and the population of the area at over 100,000 made it the largest incorporation in U.S. history as of its creation.
 The city was incorporated in large part to prevent further annexations of unincorporated areas by the city of Greenwood Village in an attempt to improve its tax base.
 The taxes generated from businesses in unincorporated portions of Arapahoe County funded the majority of the county's services, including road work.
 A number of court cases eventually established the right of incorporation to take precedence over the right of annexation.

-The city was incorporated on a promise to keep city taxes at 1%.
-(One of the campaigns against incorporation appealed to voters to maintain the 3.8% sales tax of the unincorporated county.)
-According to the Centennial website, the current sales tax rate is two-and-a-half times the promised rate, at 2.5%.

 In 2008, Centennial voters approved a referendum by approximately a 2-to-1 margin making Centennial a home rule city.

 Centennial Airport, formerly the Arapahoe County Airport, lies adjacent to Centennial, but is located in unincorporated Arapahoe County.
 The airport is not named after the city, as it predates the city by over 30 years.

 Geography

 Centennial is roughly divided in half by Interstate 25, with most of its business and entertainment centers lying west of the highway.
-The city's boundaries are highly irregular and evocative of a gerrymander, particularly the overwhelmingly residential eastern portions of the city, which appear with Foxfield, portions of Aurora, and unincorporated areas as a distorted checkerboard on the city's map.

-Centennial has many hills, gullies and ravines, and its open spaces are usually accompanied by recreational trails and parks, including Dry Creek Dam, DeKoevend Park, the High line Canal Trail, Willow Creek Trail, as well as Big Dry Creek and Little Dry Creek Trails.
+Centennial has many hills, gullies and ravines, and its open spaces are usually accompanied by recreational trails and parks, including Dry Creek Dam, DeKoevend Park, the High Line Canal Trail, Willow Creek Trail, as well as Big Dry Creek and Little Dry Creek Trails.
 Centennial hosts most native wildlife and is a good reflection of Colorado's front range ecosystem.
 Centennial has seen a boost in coyote populations in recent years, leading to resident education on how to deter coyotes from eating family pets.

 At the 2020 United States census, the city had a total area of 77.355 km2 including 0.379 km2 of water.